benfrick/docs-portfolio/src/doc/commerce/payment/use-payment.md

 Some Payment endpoints for use with Checkout v3 allow the optional inclusion of a `fulfillmentDetails` object in the request body.
 This object contains data you previously got from the [Fulfillment Offerings API](/doc/commerce/checkout/use-fulfillment-offerings.html#fulfillment-offerings-get).

-Depending on the `fulfillmentType`, `getBy` and `maxDate` that you send in this object, these endpoints may adjust what you receive in the responses accordingly.
-As such, these API versions are sometimes referred to as 'source-aware', referring to the source of fulfillment for each item in the checkout.
+The `fulfillmentType`, `getBy` and `maxDate` values you send in the request may affect the response.
+As such, these API versions are sometimes referred to as 'source-aware', because they return different results depending on the source of fulfillment for each item in the checkout.

 ## Key Terms